World Explorer

 Restaurant

 SPECIAL EVENTS You can arrange something special for an anniversary, birthday or other event by talking to the Guest Services representative or the Maître D’ ahead of time.
 DRESS CODE The dress code on the ship is casual, though some may choose to dress up a little for the Captain’s Welcome Reception.
 BAR & WINE SERVICE The well-stocked bar on the ship is open to enjoy with your fellow shipmates in the late morning, afternoon and evening.
 Soft drinks, juices and water are available at no cost, and beer and wine are offered with dinner.
-Enjoy complimentary select beer, wines and select cocktails during bar service hours and dinner.
+A selection of liquors, spirits, and premium beer, wine and champagne is available and can be charged to your shipboard account.
 Please note that it is Quark Expeditions®’ policy to not serve alcoholic beverages to persons under the age of 18 years.
 PERSONAL ALCOHOL POLICY Consuming personal alcohol is prohibited anywhere on the ship.

 12